randyzwitch/randyzwitch.github.io/_posts/2013-08-06-julia-import-data.md

 The <a title="Julia ODBC package" href="https://github.com/karbarcca/ODBC.jl" target="_blank">Julia ODBC package</a> provides functionality to connect to a database using a Data Source Name (DSN).
 Assuming you store all the credentials in your DSN (server name, username, password, etc.), connecting to a database is as easy as:

-Of course, if you don&#8217;t want to store your password in your DSN (especially in the case where there are multiple users for a computer), you can pass the &#8220;usr&#8221; and &#8220;pwd&#8221; arguments to the ODBC.connect function:
+Of course, if you don't want to store your password in your DSN (especially in the case where there are multiple users for a computer), you can pass the "usr" and "pwd" arguments to the ODBC.connect function:

 ``

 #### Using a connection string

 Alternatively, you can build your own connection strings within a Julia session using the _advancedconnect_ function:Regardless of which way you connect, you can query data using the _query_ function.
 If you want your output as a DataFrame, you can assign the result of the function to an object.
-If you want to save the results to a file, you specify the &#8220;file&#8221; argument:
+If you want to save the results to a file, you specify the "file" argument:

 ### Summary

 Overall, importing data into Julia is no easier/more difficult than any other language.
-The biggest thing I&#8217;ve noticed thus far is that Julia is a bit less efficient than Python/pandas or R in terms of the amount of RAM needed to store data.
+The biggest thing I've noticed thus far is that Julia is a bit less efficient than Python/pandas or R in terms of the amount of RAM needed to store data.
 In my experience, this is really only an issue once you are working with 1GB+ files (of course, depending on the resources available to you on your machine).

 _Edit 3/25/2016: A much more up-to-date method of <a href="https://cbrownley.wordpress.com/2015/05/29/reading_writing_csv_with_r_python_julia/" target="_blank">reading CSV data into Julia</a> can be found at this <a href="https://cbrownley.wordpress.com/2015/05/29/reading_writing_csv_with_r_python_julia/" target="_blank">blog post by Clinton Brownley</a>._